 For emergency calls, dial 911.
 The City Marshal is elected to a 4 year term.

 Prosecuting Attorney: Scott Fulford

-The Owensville Municipal Court had disbanned and all future court could either be held through Gasconade County Circuit Court in Hermann, MO. or Osage County CCircuit Court Linn, MO
+The Owensville Municipal Court had disbanded and all future court could either be held through Gasconade County Circuit Court in Hermann, MO. or Osage County Circuit Court Linn, MO

 Emergency Management Agency

 The Owensville Emergency Management Agency is responsible for the preparation and implementation of emergency functions required to prevent injury and minimize & repair damage due to disasters, to include emergency management of resources and administration of such economic controls as may be needed to provide for the welfare of the people, and emergency activities.
 (Section 235.010)

 Testing of the sirens is the first Monday of every month at 11:00 am.

 If the outdoor warning siren sounds other than the normal monthly test that means either a tornado had been indicated on Doppler radar by the National Weather Service or a trained weather spotter has seen a funnel cloud & or tornado.
 When the sirens sound you should take cover immediately by following your company's emergency policy and tune into the local media for updated information.

 Just because the sirens stop sounding doesn't mean the imminent threat is over or has passed.
 So it is very important to follow the local media for information in a secure place such as a basement or your lowest level, an interior room away from all windows, etc.